devantler/.github/.github/CONTRIBUTING.md

 ## Thank You

-Your contributions help make my software solutions better.
-Thanks for your help!
+Your contribution help make this software solution better.
+Thank you for your time and effort!